alcantarar/PAC12_IMU_Toolbox/README.md

 located in the directory structure above.
 Our study was longitudinal, so there were multiple collections for each subject ID.

-## 3. Running `Baseline_Preprocessing.m`
+## 3. Processing IMU and GRF data
-Combines IMU csv files and GRF ASCII file into single MATLAB structure.
-Likely requires modification based on your lab's motion capture software and force-measuring equipment.
-Inspect `Preprocessing/support_fxns/import_baseline_data.m` and `Preprocessing/support_fxns/importforces.m` for examples on how to import GRF data that is in different formats.
+Next, we aim to combine IMU csv files and GRF ASCII file into single MATLAB structure.
+The scripts we used likely require modification based on your lab's motion capture software and force-measuring equipment.
+View `Preprocessing/README.md` for information about the script to run and how to modify it for your particular use case.
+If you get stuck, open an issue and ask for help!

-Baseline Preprocessing README goes here

-## 4. InSink Application
+## 4. Synchronizing IMU and GRF data
-InSink is a standalone MATLAB-based application for Windows that temporally synchronizes IMU and GRF data.
+We developed a standalone MATLAB-based application for Windows that temporally synchronizes IMU and GRF data: InSink.

-InSink README goes here
+View `InSink/README.md` for more information on how to use the application.
+If you run into bugs, open an issue!